In Blue and Red States, Milestone Wins for LGBTQ Candidates

 In New York, attorney Mondaire Jones won in a district of New York City suburbs and Ritchie Torres, a member of the New York City Council, won in the Bronx to make history as the first gay Black men elected to the U.S. House.
 Both are Democrats; Torres identifies as Afro Latino.

-The two “will bring unique perspectives based on lived experiences never before represented in the U.S. Congress,” Parkerr said.
+The two “will bring unique perspectives based on lived experiences never before represented in the U.S. Congress,” Parker said.

 With the addition of Jones and Torres, there will be nine openly LGBTQ members of the House as of January.
 The seven incumbents all won their races.